HB-2311

 2027-10-01

-Arizona HB 2311 — Artificial Intelligence Service; Disclosures; Requirements (amending Title 18, Arizona Revised Statutes, by adding Chapter 8)
+Arizona HB 2311 — Artificial Intelligence Service; Disclosures; Requirements (Amending Title 18, Arizona Revised Statutes, by adding Chapter 8)

 Summary